xsdk-project/HandsOnLessons/lessons/hand_coded_heat/lesson.md

    the _time varying_ or _transient_ solution?
 1. The PDE in equation 2 is a _continuous_ equation in two [_independent variables_](https://en.wikipedia.org/wiki/Partial_differential_equation)
-   _x_ and _t_?
+   _x_ and _t_.
 How will we [_discretize_](https://en.wikipedia.org/wiki/Discretization)
-   the PDE such that its solution can be implemented in a computer program?
+   the PDE so that we can calculate its solution in a computer program?
-1. How do we develop the software so that enhancing it to accomodate more complex situations later is easy?
+1. How do we develop the software so that extending it to solve more complex problems later is easy?

 ## The Application Source Code